dahlke/eklhad/web/data/blogs/2013-09-10-jquery-conference-austin.md

   - Debugging (tools as well)

 _New devs are eager to learn and build.
 More experience developers can either be intimidating or inspiring. *Be inspiring.*_
-A new dev's best weapon is his own curiousity.
+A new dev's best weapon is his own curiosity.
 Hiring *passionate, curious* developers goes a long way in the learning process.

 ---